wolfox9527/docker-steamcmd-server/README.md

 # SteamCMD in Docker optimized for Unraid
 This Docker will download and install SteamCMD.
 It will also install Stationeers and run it.

+**Configuration:** To configure your server edit the file 'settings.xml' which lives in the main directory from the container (please don't forget to stop the container before editing the file).

 **Update Notice:** Simply restart the container if a newer version of the game is available.

 ## Env params